simulation-based-inference/simulation-based-inference.github.io/_posts/2023-01-10-a-data-integration-framework-for-spatial-interpolation-of-temper.md

 categories:
   - Statistics
 tags:
-  - auto
+  - paper
 ---
 T Economou, G Lazoglou, A Tzyrkalli, K Constantinidou… - PeerJ, 2023 - peerj.com

-… The approach is Bayesian which facilitates uncertainty quantification and simulation based inference, as illustrated by application to two countries from the Middle East …
+>… The approach is Bayesian which facilitates uncertainty quantification and simulation based inference, as illustrated by application to two countries from the Middle East …

 Link to paper: [https://peerj.com/articles/14519/](https://peerj.com/articles/14519/)